 ‘C’ Is For Consent

-The book teaches that it is okay for kids to say no to hugs and kisses, and that what happens to a their body is up to them.
+The book teaches that it is okay for kids to say no to hugs and kisses and that what happens to their bodies is up to them.
 This helps children grow up confident in their bodies, comfortable with expressing physical boundaries, and respectful of the boundaries of others.
 Full colour.